SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains: Implementation

 FileStorageManager multiplexes multiple NodeFileStorage instances, one for each node type, and provides a unified interface for reading and writing the node enum.
 It also manages checkpoint creation, which ensures the database's consistency and durability.
 The implementation of FileStorageManager can be found in \href{https://github.com/0xsoniclabs/carmen/tree/main/rust/src/storage/file/file_storage_manager}{storage/file/file\_storage\_manager}

 StorageWithFlushBuffer is a purely optional layer that wraps a storage backend and adds a flush buffer on top of it.
-When nodes are modified or deleted, they are not immediately written to disk; instead, they are stored in the flush buffer and asynchronously written to disk by background workers.
-This move writes off the critical path, thereby accelerating cache eviction and ultimately reducing latency.
+When nodes are modified or deleted, they are not immediately written to disk; instead, they are stored in the flush buffer and asynchronously written to disk by background workers, thereby accelerating cache eviction and ultimately reducing latency.
 It also ensures that nodes evicted from the cache can be read from this buffer until they are guaranteed to be persisted to disk.
 The implementation can be found in \href{https://github.com/0xsoniclabs/carmen/blob/main/rust/src/storage/storage_with_flush_buffer.rs}{storage/storage\_with\_flush\_buffer.rs}

 \paragraph{File Layers.} The file layer is the lowest level and is responsible for reading and writing raw bytes to and from disk.
 Two primary implementations are provided, which differ in their support for parallel operations. \textsc{SeekFile} utilizes the \texttt{read}~\cite{linux-read}, \texttt{write}~\cite{linux-write}, and \texttt{lseek}~\cite{linux-lseek} system calls and is compatible with all platforms.
 All accesses are serialized using a mutex, which prevents parallel execution. \textsc{NoSeekFile} employs the \texttt{pread} and \texttt{pwrite} system calls~\cite{linux-pread}, which are available exclusively on Unix systems.
 Because these calls are cursor-independent, concurrent reads and writes to non-overlapping file regions can proceed in parallel.
 They also halve the number of system calls by eliminating the need for a preceding seek.
 Concurrent access to overlapping offsets is prevented by a fine-grained locking mechanism that maps offsets to mutexes.
 Two optional caching proxies, \textsc{PageCachedFile} and \textsc{MultiPageCachedFile}, can wrap either base implementation using a unified interface.
 These proxies serve requests from an in-memory buffer containing either a single 4 KiB page or multiple pages, respectively.
 When the target data is already cached, no system calls are required.
 On a page miss, if the current page is dirty, it is written back before loading the new page.
 Both proxies support direct I/O to bypass the operating system page cache. \textsc{PageCachedFile} serializes all accesses using a mutex, whereas \textsc{MultiPageCachedFile} permits concurrent accesses across different pages.
 All four implementations, along with the shared interface, are available in the storage file backend module~\cite{carmen-repo}.